ma-abdellaoui/Screenshot-Recorder/README.md

 # Screenshot Recorder
+A Tool for taking continuous Screesnhorts of the screen.

 Screenshot recorder is a Tool written in  VB.NET that runs in the background and takes sceenshots of the screen within a predefined time intervall in seconds.